Gerald Bordelon: Murder

 In 2000, Bordelon was released on parole and began working at Delta Concrete.
 In late 2000, he began communicating over the Internet with a woman named Jennifer Kocke.
 Despite knowing about his criminal history as a sex offender, Kocke married Bordelon in July 2001.
 The family then moved to Gloster, Mississippi, in October 2001, living in a trailer on land owned by Bordelon's parents.
-During Christmas period in 2001, Kocke's daughters, one of whom was Courtney LeBlanc, told her that Bordelon had molested them.
-Kocke alerted child protective services in Mississippi and Bordelon was forced to leave.
-The couple then separated and Kocke returned to Louisiana with her family.
+During Christmas 2001, Kocke's daughters, one of whom was Courtney LeBlanc, told her that Bordelon had molested them.
+Kocke alerted child protective services in Mississippi, and Bordelon was forced to leave.
+The couple then separated, and Kocke returned to Louisiana with her family.
 Despite this, she remained in contact with Bordelon.